 Asking effective open-ended probing questions is a skill your sales team must master to be successful at selling.

 The IMPACT-U® Online Sales training program teaches sales professionals a 6-step consultative selling process that they can apply with every opportunity.
-They’ll learn to create a pre-call plan that includes open-ended questions for sales and follow-up questions to uncover exactly what a buyer needs and wants in a solution.
+They’ll learn to create a pre-call plan that includes qualifying questions, open-ended questions for sales and follow-up questions to uncover exactly what a buyer needs and wants in a solution.

 Click here to access the IMPACT-U® Online Sales Training Product Demo Webinar